WojciechBylica/currency-converter-react/README.md

 ### Description

 In react-currency-conventer You can:
-- count currency convertions
+- count currency convertions using actual rates uploaded from European Central Bank
-- use default rates, or own rates
 - convert in all dirrections between currencies
 - see actual date presented in format dedicated to Your country
+- see date of uploading rates
 #### Preview:
 ![Preview](/src/images/currencyConventerPreview.gif)